 As a result of the FCC's December 2017 decision to reclassify broadband Internet access service as an "information service," the FTC has the authority to enforce against unfair or deceptive acts and practices, to protect the privacy of Internet service customers, including our use and disclosure of certain customer information.
-Although one court decision has raised questions regarding the extent of FTC jurisdiction over companies that offer both common carrier services as well as non-common carrier services, that decision has been stayed, pending review by the full Ninth Circuit Court of Appeals.

 After the repeal of the FCC's 2016 privacy rules through the Congressional Review Act, many states and local authorities have considered legislative or other actions that would impose additional restrictions on our ability to collect, use and disclose certain information.
-Despite language in the FCC's December 2017 decision reclassifying broadband Internet access service as an "information service," that preempts state and local privacy regulations that conflict with federal policy, we expect these state and local efforts to regulate online privacy to continue in 2018.
+Despite language in the FCC's December 2017 decision reclassifying broadband Internet access service as an "information service" that preempts state and local privacy regulations that conflict with federal policy, we expect these state and local efforts to regulate online privacy to continue in 2019.
 Additionally, several state legislatures are considering the adoption of new data security and cybersecurity legislation that could result in additional network and information security requirements for our business.
 There are also bills pending in both the U.S. House of Representatives and Senate that could impose new privacy and data security obligations.
 We cannot predict whether any of these efforts will be successful or preempted, or how new legislation and regulations, if any, would affect our business